IPv6: Deployment

 The 1993 introduction of Classless Inter-Domain Routing (CIDR) in the routing and IP address allocation for the Internet, and the extensive use of network address translation (NAT), delayed IPv4 address exhaustion to allow for IPv6 deployment, which began in the mid-2000s.

 Universities were among the early adopters of IPv6.
 Virginia Tech deployed IPv6 at a trial location in 2004 and later expanded IPv6 deployment across the campus network.
 By 2016, 82% of the traffic on their network used IPv6.
 Imperial College London began experimental IPv6 deployment in 2003 and by 2016 the IPv6 traffic on their networks averaged between 20% and 40%.
 A significant portion of this IPv6 traffic was generated through their high energy physics collaboration with CERN, which relies entirely on IPv6.

 The Domain Name System (DNS) has supported IPv6 since 2008.
 In the same year, IPv6 was first used in a major world event during the Beijing 2008 Summer Olympics.

 By 2011, all major operating systems in use on personal computers and server systems had production-quality IPv6 implementations.
 Cellular telephone systems presented a large deployment field for Internet Protocol devices as mobile telephone service made the transition from 3G to 4G technologies, in which voice is provisioned as a voice over IP (VoIP) service that would leverage IPv6 enhancements.
 In 2009, the US cellular operator Verizon released technical specifications for devices to operate on its "next-generation" networks.
 The specification mandated IPv6 operation according to the 3GPP Release 8 Specifications (March 2009), and deprecated IPv4 as an optional capability.

 The deployment of IPv6 in the Internet backbone continued.
 In 2018 only 25.3% of the about 54,000 autonomous systems advertised both IPv4 and IPv6 prefixes in the global Border Gateway Protocol (BGP) routing database.
 A further 243 networks advertised only an IPv6 prefix.
 Internet backbone transit networks offering IPv6 support existed in every country globally, except in parts of Africa, the Middle East and China.
 By mid-2018 some major European broadband ISPs had deployed IPv6 for the majority of their customers.
 Sky UK provided over 86% of its customers with IPv6, Deutsche Telekom had 56% deployment of IPv6, XS4ALL in the Netherlands had 73% deployment and in Belgium the broadband ISPs VOO and Telenet had 73% and 63% IPv6 deployment respectively.
-In the United States the broadband ISP Comcast had an IPv6 deployment of about 66%.
-In 2018 Comcast reported an estimated 36.1 million IPv6 users, while AT&T reported 22.3 million IPv6 users.
+In the United States the broadband ISP Xfinity had an IPv6 deployment of about 66%.
+In 2018 Xfinity reported an estimated 36.1 million IPv6 users, while AT&T reported 22.3 million IPv6 users.

+Peering issues

+There is a peering dispute going on between Hurricane Electric and Cogent Communications on IPv6, with the two network providers refusing to peer.